Ahmed Barzani revolt: Early Kurdish separatism

 Shortly after the final accords of World War I, Sheykh Mahmud Barzanji of the Qadiriyyah order of Sufis, the most influential personality in southern Kurdistan, was appointed Governor of the former sanjak of Duhok.
 Sheikh Mahmud led the first Kurdish revolt in British-controlled southern Kurdistan (Iraqi Kurdistan) in May 1919.
-Using his authority as a religious leader, Sheykh Mahmud called for a jihad against the British in 1919 and thus acquired the support of many Kurds indifferent to the nationalist struggle.
-Although the intensity of their struggle was motivated by religion, Kurdish peasantry seized the idea of “national and political liberty for all” and strove for “an improvement in their social standing”.

-Among Mahmud's many supporters and leaders was 16-year-old Mustafa Barzani, the future leader of the Kurdish nationalist cause and commander of Peshmerga forces in Kurdish Iraq.
-The Barzani fighters were only a part of the Sheykh's 500-person force.
-As the British became aware of the sheikh's growing political and military power, they were forced to respond militarily.
-Two British brigades were deployed to defeat Sheikh Mahmoud's fighters at Darbandi Bazyan near Sulaimaniyah in June 1919.
-Sheikh Mahmoud was eventually arrested and exiled to India in 1921.
-Mahmud's fighters continued to oppose British rule after his arrest.
-Although no longer organized under one leader, this intertribal force was “actively anti-British”, engaging in hit-and-run attacks, killing British military officers and participating in other anti-British activities.
-In Turkey some Kurds left the ranks of the Turkish army to join the Kurdish army.

 After the Treaty of Sèvres, which settled some territories, Sulaymaniya still remained under direct control of the British High Commissioner.
 After the subsequent penetration of the Turkish "Özdemir" Detachment into the area, an attempt was made by the British to counter this by appointing Sheykh Mahmud, who was returned from his exile, as Governor once again, on 14 September 1922.

 Sheykh Mahmud revolted again and in November declared himself King of the Kingdom of Kurdistan.
 Members of his cabinet included Members of his cabinet included: